AadityaUoHyd/springbatch-csv-to-H2database-demo/README.md

-# Spring Boot Batch demo where csv file date pull to H2-database.
+# Spring Boot Batch demo where csv file data pull to H2-database.

 #First run it as spring boot program.